 Forgetting that compound units need careful direction

-Rates such as km/h, m/s, or dollars per kilogram often cause trouble because one unit is already in the denominator.
-In those cases, pay more attention to the unit position than to the numbers.
+Rates such as km/h, m/s, or dollars per kilogram cause trouble because one unit is already in the denominator.
+Watch the unit position more than the numbers.

 Ignoring powers on units

-For area and volume, the conversion must affect the whole unit.
-For example,
+For area and volume, the conversion must affect the whole unit:

 1 m=100 cmdoes not mean1 m2=100 cm21 \text{ m} = 100 \text{ cm} \quad \text{does not mean} \quad 1 \text{ m}^2 = 100 \text{ cm}^2